mohitarora249/first-3js--app/README.md

-# Basic 3djs add rendering a 3D cube on browser
+# Basic 3djs app rendering a 3D cube on browser